 - turn to drugs or alcohol

-- Try to keep to normal daily routines.
+- Try to keep to your normal routine.

 - Talk to your child and include them in what is going on.

-- Encourage your child to share how they are feeling and what frightens them.
+- Encourage your child to share how they are feeling.